ourhalcyondays/personalsite/content/home/publications.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-active: false
+active: true
 widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 30

-title: Recent Publications
+title: Publications 📄 (Under Renovation 🚧)
-subtitle: ''
+subtitle: 'This section is being updated, thanks for your patience!'

 content:
   # Page type to display.
 E.g. post, talk, publication...